European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-mobile-client-server.md

 ## Server-Side Token Refresh

-Token refresh is automatically enabled inside the EUID mobile SDKs; you don't need to manage it explicitly on the server side.
+<a href="../ref-info/glossary-uid#gl-token-refresh">Token refresh</a> is automatically enabled inside the EUID mobile SDKs; you don't need to manage it explicitly on the server side.

 You might decide to do server-side token refresh if you want to keep your changes in the mobile apps as simple as possible.